pupilfirst/wd301-scripts/react-router/introduction-to-react-router/README.md

 First, let us start by installing and adding the React Router to our application.

-In the terminal, within your project folder, type the following command:
+In the terminal, within your `smarter-tasks` project folder, type the following command:

 ```bash
 npm install --save react-router-dom @types/react-router-dom